id101010/ansible-archlinux/README.md

 # Automated ArchLinux

 This ansible playbook automates my personal Arch Linux installation.
 The goal is a fully encrypted desktop system.
+All dotfiles are kept in an independent repository.
+They are managed with [rcm](https://robots.thoughtbot.com/rcm-for-rc-files-in-dotfiles-repos) and will only get installed if you define the `dotfiles` variable is defined.

 ## System Overview
 * Full Disk Encryption (including /boot if Grub/EFI is used)